photoprism/photoprism-docs/docs/user-guide/index.md

 ![Progressive Web App](https://dl.photoprism.app/img/ui/iphone-index-360px.png){ align=right }

-Once the [initial setup](../getting-started/index.md) is complete, a [tutorial will guide you](../getting-started/first-steps.md) through the first steps to ensure that your library is indexed according to your individual preferences.
+Once the [initial setup](../getting-started/index.md) is complete, our [First Steps 👣](first-steps.md) tutorial guides you through the user interface and settings to ensure your library is indexed according to your individual preferences.

 ## Getting Support ##